Tag Archives: options

 The obesity crisis isn’t going anywhere, and so dietitians are likely to remain on the front lines for a long time to come, helping to motivate people to choose healthier behaviors and options.
 Pay averages around $57,000 per year, though it’s possible to make more by getting high profile private clients, selling books, and blogging.

 Radiologist: Radiologists are doctors with relatively few actual contact hours with patients.
-They spend most of their time reading up on the latest diagnostic technology and finding out how to best deliver it to their patients.
+They spend most of their time reading up on both the latest diagnostic technology and the best lab improvement software such as NovoPath 360, helping them to better collaborate with other staff such as lab techs and find out how to deliver the right treatment to their patients.
 Radiology is currently an exciting field: scanning technologies are progressing at an exponential rate and before long, radiologists will be able to view every cell in the body at sub-micron resolutions, allowing them to pinpoint the exact source of a person’s illness.

 As a radiologist, you’re also liable to work with technology in the future, specifically artificial intelligence, perhaps the single most important advance in the medical sector for decades.
 With the help of AI, radiologists seek and identify diseases in their patients and offer treatment options.
 According to http://www.wikiprofessional.org/index.php?title=Radiologist_Salary the average salary for a radiologist is $130,000 per year.
 However, the top 10 percent earn more than $187,000.